On leveraging constrained smooth additive regression models for global optimization: Smooth additive regression model with constraints

+Recall that this condition should only be imposed when supported by prior expert knowledge.
+Since $\alpha$ is a constant estimated as the mean of the response values, condition~\eqref{eq:shape_constrained_additive:bounds} is equivalent to

 Each function $f_j$, $j=1,\dots, p$, is approximated by a curve $S_j$ given by~\eqref{eq:preliminaries:fj_estimation}, which is a piecewise univariate polynomial.
 Then the estimation of functions $f_j$ satisfying condition~\eqref{eq:shape_constrained_additive:bounds_sum_fs} involves imposing bounds on a sum of univariate polynomials.
-To the authors' knowledge, no direct extension exists of the necessary and sufficient conditions for polynomial nonnegativity from the univariate case to the additive setting \citep{blekherman2012semidefinite}.
+Analogously to the univariate case in~\eqref{eq:preliminaries:f_bounded}, enforcing~\eqref{eq:shape_constrained_additive:bounds_sum_fs} is equivalent to requiring nonnegativity of the auxiliary expressions $\sum_{j=1}^p f_j(x_j) - (L-\alpha)$ and $-\sum_{j=1}^p f_j(x_j) + (U-\alpha)$ over the Cartesian product domain of the variables.
+However, to the authors’ knowledge, there is no direct extension of the necessary and sufficient conditions in \cite{bertsimas2002relation} for the nonnegativity of univariate polynomials over an interval to the additive setting involving sums of polynomials (see \cite{blekherman2012semidefinite}).
 Therefore, satisfying condition~\eqref{eq:shape_constrained_additive:bounds_sum_fs} is not straightforward.
-In this work, we address it by bounding each individual function $ f_j$ as follows: